memfault/interrupt/_posts/2024-04-20-coroutines.md

 And yet that state is kinda problematic for us, as other parts of the code can't access it while it is suspended.
 (For inspection/logging/data recording...)

-In this scenario, I am afraid that it might tike while until our debug tools are smart enough to give as easy live with coroutines in the system.
+In this scenario, I am afraid that it might take while until our debug tools are smart enough to give as easy live with coroutines in the system.
 Mostly: what if something wents wrong in the coroutine? how do you inspect the state the coroutine is in?

 ### Suggestions